renalreg/ukrdc-nuxt/mixins/README.md

 # MIXINS

-This directory contains some Vue mixins providing functions common to many components.

-## Composition API 'use' modules

-As we migrate to the composition API, this folder will become only populated by modules beginning with the `use` prefix.
+Technically not mixins in the Vue 2 Options API sense.

+Modules beginning with the `use` prefix, used by the composition API to augment component functionality.
 These function kind of like abstract base classes to provide foundations for components to build on.

 For example, `usePagination` creates basic functionality for pages that use URL query-based pagination.